jcamilov/sms-gemma-challenge/Android/src/app/src/main/assets/prompt.md

 ## OUTPUT FORMAT ##
 ## Classification: smishing or benign
 ## Explanation: Highlight only the **intent-driven clues** (e.g., impersonation, deceptive link, fraudulent ask).
 Avoid tone-based reasoning— no more than 35 words.
-## Tips: Provide in 3 sentences what tips for action you suggest to the receiver
+## Tips: If smishing: Provide 3 concrete tips for action you suggest to the receiver so that he is protected